-The best way to clean your child’s teeth
+The best way to brush your child’s teeth

-- Stand or sit behind your child so he’s secure.
-Doing it in front of a mirror is good too, because it lets you see his mouth.
+- Stand or sit behind your child so she’s secure.
+Doing it in front of a mirror is good too, because it lets you see your child’s mouth.

 - Cup your child’s chin in your hands with his head resting against your body.